Updated August 22, 2022

 Meditation Cushions are the tools of meditation practice.
 They help support the body in various meditation postures and create proper alignment and comfort.
 Whether you choose the traditional zafu & zabuton meditation cushions or the more contemporary Cosmic Cushion or Heavenly Buckwheat Bean, your meditation experience can be improved by the use of these aids.

-We have been making cushions for several years and have put a great deal of thought into the design and construction of our meditation cushions.
+SHOP with us Today!
+At Sage Meditation we've been making cushions for more than 30 years and have put a great deal of thought into the design and construction of our meditation cushions.
 It is always helpful to turn to those who are practicing meditation regularly for feedback on which cushions are working best for them.
-As you explore the use of meditation cushions, please feel free to contact Sage Meditation Customer Service with any questions.
+As you explore meditation cushions, please feel free to contact Sage Meditation Customer Service with any questions.